Yoko cover art

 By confirming your purchase, you agree to Audible's Conditions Of Use and Privacy Notice and authorise Audible to charge your designated credit card or another available credit card on file.

-An intimate and revelatory biography of Yoko Ono from the bestselling author of Beautiful Boy
+An intimate and revelatory biography of Yoko Ono from bestselling author of Beautiful Boy

-Yoko’s life, independent of Lennon, was an amazing journey.
-Yoko spans from her birth to wealthy parents in pre-war Tokyo, her refugee status during the war, and her arrival onto the avant-garde art scene in London, Tokyo and New York City.
-It delves into her groundbreaking art, music, feminism and activism.
-We see how she coped under the most intense, relentless and cynical microscope as she was saddled with the most heinous crime imaginable then: breaking up the greatest rock-and-roll band in history.
+Yoko spans from her birth to wealthy parents in pre-war Tokyo and her harrowing experience as a child during WW2 to her arrival in the avant-garde art scenes of London, Tokyo and New York.
+We see how she coped under the most intense, relentless and cynical microscope as she was falsely vilified for the most heinous cultural crime imaginable: breaking up the greatest rock-and-roll band in history.

 What listeners say about Yoko